Adventure

 Calculated Risk Is a Trainable Skill

-Here's what most people don't understand about expert skiers, climbers, adventure racers, or any high-consequence athlete: they are not reckless.
-They are the opposite of reckless.
-They have developed extraordinarily refined risk assessment — the ability to read conditions, evaluate their own capability honestly, and make go/no-go decisions with speed and accuracy.
+Most people don't get this about expert skiers, climbers, and adventure racers: they are not reckless.
+They're the opposite.
+They've built extremely refined risk assessment.
+They read conditions, evaluate their own ability honestly, and make go/no-go calls fast and accurately.

 That skill doesn't develop in the office.
-It develops in environments where the feedback is immediate and the consequences are real.
-The mountain tells you immediately when you've miscalculated.
+It develops where the feedback is immediate and the consequences are real.
+The mountain tells you right away when you've miscalculated.
 The board meeting tells you three quarters later, if you're lucky.

-Leaders who have athletic backgrounds — particularly in high-consequence sports — are better calibrated risk takers.
-Not because they're braver, but because they've trained their judgment in conditions where bad judgment hurts.
+Leaders with athletic backgrounds, especially in high-consequence sports, are better calibrated risk takers.
+Not because they're braver.
+Because they trained their judgment in places where bad judgment hurts.

 Full Commitment as Strategy

-There's a principle in skiing that applies directly to leadership: half-committed turns are more dangerous than fully committed turns.
-When you hesitate mid-line on a steep pitch, you lose your edge.
+There's a rule in skiing that applies directly to leadership: half-committed turns are more dangerous than fully committed ones.
+Hesitate mid-line on a steep pitch and you lose your edge.
 You fall.
-The commitment itself is what creates the stability.
+The commitment is what creates the stability.

 I've watched this play out in executive decisions more times than I can count.
-The leader who half-commits to a strategy, hedging constantly, signaling uncertainty to their team — they fail more often than the leader who makes a call, commits fully, and adjusts from a position of momentum.
+The leader who half-commits to a strategy, hedging constantly, signaling doubt to the team, fails more often than the leader who makes a call, commits, and adjusts with momentum.
 You can always change direction.
 You can't recover from paralysis.

 The Mountain as Board Room

 Every spring I go back to Tuckerman.
-Not to race anymore — though I still might — but because the mountain reminds me of things the office cannot.
+Not to race anymore, though I still might.
+Because the mountain reminds me of things the office can't.
 That my body is capable.
 That real risk is clarifying, not paralyzing.
 That the best decisions get made when you're fully present, fully committed, and not overthinking.

-If you've never stood at the top of something that scared you and gone anyway — find that experience.
+If you've never stood at the top of something that scared you and gone anyway, find that experience.
 It doesn't have to be a 55-degree ski slope.
-It can be a ridge line, a climb, an open water swim, an adventure race.
+A ridge line, a climb, an open water swim, an adventure race.
 Find the thing that requires you to be completely present and fully committed.

 Then bring that back to the office.
 Your decisions will be better.
 Your team will feel it.
 And you'll stop confusing discomfort with danger.